egasimus/glagol/doc/guide.md

 ```

 Having called upon the `File` _factory function_, you now have a `hello`
 variable containing a `File` object.
-It's thinks its name is `hello-world.js`,
+It thinks it's a function named
-and contains a bit of unevaluated JavaScript source code - the text of the
+`hello-world.js` (good luck naming a function like that!), and contains a bit
+of unevaluated JavaScript source code - the text of that timeless classic,
-timeless classic "Hello, world!": `'console.log("Hello world!")'`.
+_"Hello, world!"_: `'console.log("Hello world!")'`.

 #### Evaluating